 - Identify how to participate in clinical trials.

-- Decrease the amount of fragmentation of care from adolescent to adult providers.
+- Discuss the amount of fragmentation of care from adolescent to adult providers.

-- Recognize, identify or assist in the development of social and emotional resources for patients and families.
+- Recognize, identify, or design the development of social and emotional resources for patients and families.

 We look forward to reconnecting with you in October!